 - When to use pork butt—because it has more fat, it is great for braising, stewing and for pulled pork.

 - When to use pork shoulder—if you want crackling-crisp skin, this is your best choice because the cut is usually sold with skin on.

-Both pork shoulder and pork butts are excellent barbecue and grilling choices, especially when done just right.
+Both pork shoulder and pork butts are excellent barbecue and grilling choices, different cuts both excellent for a pork picnic, especially when done just right.
 But you still have to serve it so here are a few tips to keep in mind.

 Let the pork shoulder rest for a time after removing it from the smoker or grill.
 This resting time greatly improves the texture and allows its delicious juices to really seep through the mean and be distributed evenly.
 Carefully place the meat onto a cutting board and loosely drape with aluminum foil.
 Let the roast sit for 20 to 30 minutes.
 You can also wrap the shoulder in butcher paper and then wrap again in thick towels.
 If you like your bark crusty, skip this step.